By Tim Hepher

 "It is being discussed.
 It is one of the options in the mix," said an industry source briefed on the plans.

-Now, after a decade of ambitious and challenging plane developments, the world's largest aircraft manufacturers are once again focusing on derivatives of existing models.
+Now, after a turbulent period of ambitious and challenging plane developments, the world's largest aircraft manufacturers are once again focusing on derivatives of existing models.

-Experts say Airbus's decision could have an impact on the broader battle between planemakers.
-Sharper competition from the A330 could, at least for a while, sap margins for the 787 by forcing Boeing to offer bigger discounts.
-For Airbus, it could keep open a lifeline of cash for other projects.
+Still, the decision could have an impact on the broader battle between planemakers.
+Fresh competition from the A330 could, at least for a while, sap margins for the 787 by forcing Boeing to offer bigger discounts.
+For Airbus, it could provide profits that keep open a lifeline of cash for other projects.

 CONCERNS OVER RESOURCES

-The proposal must first overcome growing industry concerns about engineering resources and satisfy Airbus bosses that it can make an adequate return without cutting into A350 sales.
+The proposal must first overcome concerns about scarce engineering resources and satisfy Airbus bosses that it can generate an adequate return without drawing away sales from the

 With execution risk uppermost in the minds of investors, Airbus is heavily focused on testing and preparing the A350 for first delivery, expected in the last quarter of this year.

-At the same time, it is flirting with the idea of adding a bigger version to the A350 series to compete with Boeing's new 406-seat 777X mini-jumbo.
-The current A350-1000 seats 350.
+At the same time, it needs to decide whether to add a bigger version to the A350 series to compete with Boeing's new 406-seat 777X mini-jumbo.
+The A350-1000 will seat 350 people.

-Industry experts said that on paper, Airbus could tackle a A330 re-engining project as well as a potential larger A350 at the same time, as engineers start coming off other projects.
+Some industry experts said that on paper, Airbus could tackle a A330 re-engining project and a larger A350, informally nicknamed A350-1100, at the same time as engineers start to come off other the main A350-900 version.

-Shares in parent EADS, recently renamed Airbus Group, have doubled in the past year on the success of the re-engined A320.
+Shares in parent EADS, recently renamed Airbus Group, have doubled in the past year on the success of the re-engined A320 but the wide-body market is fragmented and harder to navigate.

-Analysts say an A330 engine upgrade would cost at least $1 billion, much of which could be picked up by engine makers Rolls-Royce or General Electric.
-Modifications needed to carry the latest engines, which need more room and weigh more while using less fuel, could treble that cost.
+Analysts say an A330 engine upgrade would cost at least $1 billion, much of which could be picked up by engine makers Rolls-Royce (RR.TO) or General Electric (GE).
+Modifications needed to carry the latest engines, which need more room and weigh more while using less fuel, could treble the cost.

-That might leave time for Airbus to resolve yet another dilemma - what to do about the smallest member of the A350 family as buyers of the A350-800 switch to a larger model.
+That might leave time for Airbus to resolve yet another dilemma - what to do about the smallest member of the A350 family which lies closest to the 250-300-seat A330.
+Airlines are steadily ditching the A350-800 for the next-largest model.

 But some analysts say Airbus cannot afford to wait.